Game #52 Review: Toronto Maple Leafs 5 vs. New York Islanders 0 | Maple Leafs Hotstove

 — Leafs PR (@LeafsPR) February 1, 2018

 10. Frederik Andersen is now second in league in save percentage since Nov.
 1, .01 behind Tampa Bay’s Andrei Vasilevskiy among goalies with 20 or more starts in that time.
 Andersen has now publicly called the team out in the media each season he’s been here (after the California road trip last year, after the Philly loss in mid January this season) and then delivered — to say the least — on his end.
 All the power to you when you stop more pucks than any goalie in the NHL.
-With the injuries to Matthews, Zaitsev and Rielly, how poorly the team played at times in December/January yet still managed to grind out points (in large part thanks to him), and how big his workload has been as far as games played and shots faced—he’s the team’s MVP through 51 games.
+With the injuries to Matthews, Zaitsev and Rielly, how poorly the team played at times in December/January yet still managed to grind out points (in large part thanks to him), and how big his workload has been as far as games played and shots faced — he’s the team’s MVP through 51 games.
 The October performances have hurt the perception, but this is Vezina nom-calibre stuff from Andersen.
 Numbers since Nov.
 1:

 |Saves